BiEchi/my-homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Prompt tuning for few-shot learning and continual learning
-  - Reinforcement learning in dialog state tracking
+  - News applications of dialog state tracking (DST)
-  - Dense & fine-grained object detection
+  - Salient object detection and instance segmentation
+  - Visual prompt tuning

 # Education to show in About widget
 education: